- Important Information

 - You’ll be asked if you want to align dates if both the subtasks and parent task are active and are shared with you.

-- If tasks are linked by a dependency chain ending in a milestone - then you can reschedule the entire chain.
+- If tasks are linked by a dependency chain then you can reschedule the entire chain.

 Wrike asks if you want to extend the parent task’s duration so that it encompasses the dates of all subtasks within it.
 The parent task will start on the same day as the earliest subtask and end on the final day of the last subtask.
 Wrike asks if you want to expand task dates if